FAIR: A Causal Framework for Accurately Inferring Judgments Reversals

 \subsubsection{Knowledge Utilization Capability}

 In the experiments shown in Table \ref{result}, we conducted LJP experiments with the legal scenario of over-age labors issues and compared it to our supervised training model.
 The results reveal that ChatGPT performs poorly without prior knowledge, with F1 values and accuracy both around 50.
-This suggests that ChatGPT struggles to utilize the knowledge of the over-age labors issues during training, and we believe this is because the LJP task is too challenging for a model trained without labels.
+It suggests that ChatGPT struggles to utilize the knowledge of the over-age labors issues during training, and we believe this is because the LJP task is too challenging for a model trained without labels.
 Furthermore, it is difficult for the model to establish correlations between input facts and the laws learned during training without any additional cues.
 To investigate further, we incorporated judgment-related laws as prompts in the dialogue.
-We found that ChatGPT's performance improved with different levels of prompts, but it still differed significantly from our supervised model.
+Specifically, we add "you should pay attention to the use of the law x" (x=a, b, c, d) as prior knowledge in the prompt.
+The greater the influence of x in our inference results, the higher the level of the prompt.
+We find that ChatGPT's performance improved with different levels of prompts, but it still differed significantly from our supervised model.
 This indicates that ChatGPT can utilize input knowledge to some degree, but the prompt's design limits its utilization.
 Therefore, for legal intelligence downstream tasks, we require a supervised model tailored to the legal domain.